 Exclusion or deduction.
 If your employer provides dependent care benefits under a qualified plan, you may be able to exclude these benefits from your income.
 Your employer can tell you whether your benefit plan qualifies.
-To claim the exclusion, you must complete Part III of either Form 2441 or Schedule 2 (Form 1040A).
+To claim the exclusion, you must complete Part III of Form 2441.
 You cannot use Form 1040EZ.